Kent Online Safety Guidance for Educational Settings

 The posters are provided in PDF format and are A3 in size.
 To print smaller sizes, use the settings provided by your printer (i.e. for A4 reduce to 71%).
 If supported, set your printer to print borderless for the best presentation.
 Schools and settings can also access the posters as full collection, with additional printing information via the EiS website

-KSCB - Responding to Youth Produced Sexual Imagery Guidance
+KSCB - Responding to Youth Produced Sexual Imagery ('Sexting') Guidance

-The Use of Cameras and Images within Education settings
+The Use of Cameras and Images within Education Settings: Guidance and Policy Template

 This guidance document includes a template image use policy along with supporting documents and frequently asked questions settings have around the safe use of images and cameras.
 The document contains guidance for settings around legal requirements and obligations in regards to Data Protection and other legislation.